c0nap/dsci-capstone/docs/code_style.md

 5. Save time by generating several function bodies and their corresponding minimal tests in a single prompt.
 If you create comprehensive versions using this approach, make sure to evaluate whether a comprehensive version is actually needed, otherwise the LLM will bloat the test with obviously unnecessary asserts, adding nothing new or useful.
 6. When several methods perform similar tasks, use a PyTest fixture to load the same data each time.
 Our database connector tests rely on SQL, JSON, or Cypher query files.
 This worked out well, but finding and opening separate files made copy / paste operations more time-consuming than a hard-coded query string inside a fixture.
 The file-reading functionality does not need to be tested 10+ times.
 7. Use a distinct theme for the generated input data to make it more memorable for you and for the LLM.
 For example, we use a Scene graph, Social graph, and Event graph, rarely doubling-up with data fixtures.
 These examples provide a baseline for final intended usage; they essentially present a visualization to make comprehension and planning more seamless.

-## Agents

-Vibe coding was not used in this project.

-This decision was based on our desire to preserve this capstone project both as a demonstration of software engineering proficiency and a personal learning experience.

-Anecdotally, the AI-assisted workflow employed here may have doubled both productivity and personal comprehension.
-On the other hand, agentic coding feels like it halves how much is learned in order to achieve its massive reduction in development time and developer overhead, making it more suitable for products you wish would "just exist" via any means necessary.

 ## Integration